Wesbest/KubernetesForEveryone/README.md

 &nbsp;

 ### Create a service
-We have our application ready, let's expose it to the outside world.
-In order to do that we need to create a loadbalancer.
-This loadbalancer will be linked to the deployment with the use of the selectors and labels.
+We have our application ready, let's make a start to expose it to the outside world.
+In order to do that we need to create a service.
+This service will be used to link to the deployment with the use of the selectors and labels.
 Create the service:

 Download the service:
 ```bash